 DISCLAIMER

-• All Macclesfield Marauder walks are free of charge.
-You only need to organise your own travel, food and drink expenses.
+• The walk is entirely free of charge.
+You only arrange for your own travel and pub expenses.

 • We usually stop for a packed lunch and pop in to a country pub for a post or mid-hike drink.